Menu icon

 Navigate care

-There are many reasons Black adults in the United States often do not use mental health services, including facing prejudice and discrimination, cost and insurance, and structural barriers.
+There are many reasons Black/African Ancestry adults in the United States often do not use mental health services, including facing prejudice and discrimination, cost and insurance, and structural barriers.
 Community-informed navigation resources can help adults with lived experience and their support networks understand how to access culturally responsive mental health care and related support services.

 • 988, Mental Health Equity & Care Journey Resource